mccright/rand-notes/Climate-Resources.md

 	* "[Farm to Fumes -- Hazardous Air Pollution from Biofuel Production](https://environmentalintegrity.org/wp-content/uploads/2024/06/EIP_Report_FarmtoFumes_6.12.24.pdf)."
 The Environmental Integrity Project, 2024-06-12
 	* "[Flaws in EPA’s Monitoring and Verification of Carbon Capture Projects](https://environmentalintegrity.org/wp-content/uploads/2023/12/EIP_Report_CarbonCapture12.14.23.pdf)."
 The Environmental Integrity Project, 2023-12-04
 * In March 2025 [Trump 47 *released* $537 million to 29 U.S. states](https://desmoinesregister-ia.newsmemory.com?publink=07f4eda0f_134f945) to build *gas*-pumps and related infrastructure needed to deliver higher blends of ethanol and biodiesel -- helping to bankroll the emission of hazardous pollutants into our air and water at even greater rates.
 * Part of the ethanol *green-washing* effort has been story-telling about its energy cycle.
 Big Oil has argued, [for example](http://large.stanford.edu/courses/2014/ph240/dikeou1/docs/net_energy_balance2009.pdf) that "it is unfair to attribute all the energy used to grow a bushel of corn and process it into its value as an energy product (i.e. ethanol).
-Ethanol production is a co-product of corn processing and therefore should only be charged with the energy that was used to turn it [*the corn-derived ethanol inputs*] into ethanol."  "*Unfair!!!*"  No other sciences permit ignoring massive percentages of their inputs into assumptions about and calculations of their net output(s).
+Ethanol production is a co-product of corn processing and therefore should only be charged with the energy that was used to turn it [*the corn-derived ethanol inputs*] into ethanol."  "*Unfair!!!* they shout..."
+(Real science doesn't permit ignoring massive percentages of given inputs into assumptions about and calculations of net output(s) under analysis.
 * For some recent CO2 measurement documentation, see: "[Hawaii’s Mauna Loa Observatory just captured ominous signals about the planet’s health -- Carbon dioxide is accumulating in the atmosphere faster than ever](https://www.washingtonpost.com/weather/2024/05/10/carbon-dioxide-record-mauna-loa/)."
 By Scott Dance
 May 10, 2024.